webforj/webforj-documentation/docs/components/fields/password-field.md

 You can use the `setPasswordReveal` method to control the visibility of the password reveal icon.
 When set to true, the password reveal icon is visible -  otherwise, it is hidden.
 You can check whether the password reveal icon is visible using the `isPasswordReveal` method.
 It returns true if the password reveal icon is visible; otherwise, it returns false.

+### Placeholder Text

+You can set placeholder text for the `PasswordField` using the `setPlaceholder` method.
+The placeholder text is displayed when the field is empty, helping to prompt the user to enter appropriate input into the `PasswordField`.

 ### Best Practices

 As the `PasswordField` component is often associated with sensitive information, consider the following best practices when using the `PasswordField`: